typelevel/typelevel.github.com/collections/_posts/2022-09-19-typelevel-native.md

   - **There is at least one outstanding timer**.
 Call `poll(durationToNextTimer)`, so it will sleep until the next I/O event arrives or the timeout expires, whichever comes first.
   - **There are no tasks to do and no outstanding timers.**  Call `poll(Duration.Infinite)`, so it will sleep until the next I/O event arrives.

 This algorithm is not a Cats Effect original: the [libuv event loop] works in essentially the same way.
-It is however a first step towards to the much grander Cats Effect [I/O Integrated Runtime Concept].
+It is however a first step toward the much grander Cats Effect [I/O Integrated Runtime Concept].
 The big idea is that every `WorkerThread` in the `WorkStealingThreadPool` that underpins the Cats Effect JVM runtime can run an event loop exactly like the one described above, for exceptionally high-performance I/O.

 #### Non-blocking I/O